CTFd/tourist/README.md

 # Tourist

+### Note about authentication:

+Authentication with JWT tokens is enabled by default, however the legacy API does not perform authentication at all.
+If you intend to use the authentication you should also disable the legacy API.

 ### Note about testing:

 Running the tests concurrently, with `yarn test` causes some false negatives.
 The CI workflow uses the `yarn test:ci`